robinhood/faust/docs/playbooks/leaderelection.rst

         value_serializer='raw',
     )

-Greetings Actor
+Greetings Agent
 ---------------

-We first define an :class:`~@App.actor` that will get the greetings from the leader and print it out to the console.
+We first define an :class:`~@App.agent` that will get the greetings from the leader and print it out to the console.

 .. sourcecode:: python

-    @app.actor()
+    @app.agent()
     async def say(greetings):
         async for greeting in greetings:
             print(greeting)

-Here we have defined an ``actor`` to which we can send greetings which would be printed to the console.
+Here we have defined an ``agent`` to which we can send greetings which would be printed to the console.

 .. seealso::

-    The :ref:`actors-guide` guide for more information about actors.
+    The :ref:`agents-guide` guide for more information about agents.

 Leader Timer
 ------------